 |Decaying fox scat, with deer hair clearly visible at right.
 Click to enlarge.|

-, and can give an observant person some indication of what is about, and where it might be headed.
+In winter, animal dung is much slower to decay, and can give an observant person some indication of what is about, and where it might be headed.

 Fox scat is easily identified, as it is pointed on both ends and almost always has hair in it -- mostly mice or rat, but perhaps a small rabbit, a bit of roadkill, game bird, or gut shot deer as well.
 It is hunting season, and unrecovered animals are important sources of food for fox in these winter months.